 TVA employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause disruption or damage.
 Except for authorized law enforcement investigations, no other attempts are made to identify individual users or their usage habits.
 Electronic communications with TVA may be scanned by government-owned or contractor equipment to look for network traffic indicating known or suspected malicious cyber activity, including malicious content or communications.
 A discussion of TVA's significant risks is presented in TVA's 10-K, Item 1A, Risk Factors.
-Learn more: tva.com/privacy.
+Learn more about TVA's privacy and protection here.